Updated: Apr 15

 Review your notes a week after the meeting to make sure you’ve completed all action items.

-Create educational content to send to your clients
+Create educational content to send to your clients (learn how in this blog post.)

 Call your client 1 week after the meeting to follow up, answer questions, and introduce new potential policies